krzjoa/awesome-r-dataviz/README.md

 # awesome-r-dataviz

-> A curated resources for Data Visualization in R.
+> Curated resources for Data Visualization in R.

 ## ggplot
 ### Themes